 A groundwater depth of 0.5m below finished earthworks level has been allowed.
-Testing information throughout Stages O and P indicates the groundwater level is typically greater than 1m depth (more likely to be at depths of 1.5m or greater) therefore a conservative groundwater level has been used for the assessment.
+Testing information throughout Stages W, X and Y indicates the groundwater level is typically greater than 1m depth (more likely to be at depths of 1.5m) therefore a conservative groundwater level has been used for the assessment.

-The results for the liquefaction induced reconsolidation settlement are presented in Table 6.
-The results for the liquefaction induced ground damage potential (based on LSN numbers) are presented in Table 7.
+The results for the liquefaction induced reconsolidation settlement are presented in Table 7.
+The results for the liquefaction induced ground damage potential (based on LSN numbers) are presented in Table 8.

 The results indicate the liquefaction deformation limits fit within those of TC1 and therefore we consider the site is likely to perform to the level of TC1 requirements.
 The results indicate that no expression of liquefaction in the SLS case and little to no expression of liquefaction in the ULS case.
 This is consistent with the definition for TC1.
-CPTPF17 has a ULS settlement slightly larger than what is defined in TC1 requirements however the significant liquefiable layers are below 7.5m depth and the LSN number is relatively low so it likely meets the intent of TC1.